pcardona34/apps-within-nextspace/Roadmap.md

 - Source: Github repo of the author (poroussel)
 - Framework: Renaissance installed.
 - **Status**: installed.
 More tests to do...
+  - **Not yet functional**: despite sane-airscan, the remote scanner is not available...

 ---